Steiner Traveling Salesman Problem with Time Windows and Pickup-Delivery: integrating classical and quantum optimization: Related works

-\paragraph{Compact mathematical formulations} \citep{letchford2013compact} introduced three compact formulations for the STSP, leveraging techniques developed for the classical TSP.
-These include the \emph{single-commodity flow}, \emph{multi-commodity flow}, and \emph{time-staged} formulations.
+The STSP was introduced by Cornuéjols et al.~\cite{cornuejols1985traveling} and Fleischmann~\cite{fleischmann1985cutting}.
+Cornuéjols et al.~\cite{cornuejols1985traveling} presented the Graphical Traveling Salesman Problem, a generalization of the TSP defined on arbitrary graphs, where nodes and edges can be traversed multiple times.
+The goal is to find a tour that visits all nodes at least once, allowing for repeated traversals.
+This formulation is particularly suited for structured environments with constrained connectivity, such as city maps or factory layouts.
+Fleischmann~\cite{fleischmann1985cutting} proposed an exact solution method for the STSP based on a cutting plane approach.
+His model only considers the subset of required nodes and relaxes the requirement of Hamiltonian cycles, allowing for shorter tours.
+The formulation introduces valid inequalities tailored to the STSP to strengthen the linear relaxation, enabling exact solution of instances on realistic road networks.
+Letchford et al.~\cite{letchford2013compact} introduced three compact formulations for the STSP, leveraging techniques developed for the classical TSP.
+These include the single-commodity flow, multi-commodity flow, and time-staged formulations.
 Computational results indicate that the multi-commodity formulation is especially powerful, capable of solving instances with over 200 nodes using standard branch-and-bound algorithms.
-Notably, it achieves the same linear programming lower bound as Fleischmann’s exponential model, representing a significant computational advancement. \citep{rodriguez2019steiner} proposed a recent compact ILP formulation based on the observation that any optimal solution to the STSP traverses each edge at most twice.
+Notably, it achieves the same linear programming lower bound as Fleischmann’s exponential model, representing a significant computational advancement.
+Rodríguez-Pereira et al.~\cite{rodriguez2019steiner} proposed a recent compact ILP formulation based on the observation that any optimal solution to the STSP traverses each edge at most twice.
 Their model employs two sets of binary variables to represent the first and second traversal of each edge, significantly reducing model size while preserving accuracy.
-This formulation enables exact resolution of instances with up to 500 nodes, outperforming prior approaches. \paragraph{Heuristic approaches} \citep{interian2017grasp} developed a metaheuristic based on the \emph{Greedy Randomized Adaptive Search Procedure}, enhanced with \emph{path-relinking} and periodic restarts.
+This formulation enables exact solution of instances with up to 500 nodes, outperforming prior approaches.
+Interian and Ribeiro~\cite{interian2017grasp} developed a metaheuristic based on the Greedy Randomized Adaptive Search Procedure, enhanced with path-relinking and periodic restarts.
 Their approach incorporates a reduced 2-opt neighborhood, problem-specific greedy criteria, and local search intensification.
 The use of path-relinking allows structured exploration of elite solution paths, improving overall solution quality.
-Experimental results confirm its effectiveness on large, sparse STSP instances. \citep{alvarez2019note} proposed transforming the STSP into a standard TSP by computing the metric closure over the required nodes, where each edge represents the shortest-path distance in the original graph.
+Experimental results confirm its effectiveness on large, sparse STSP instances. Álvarez-Miranda et al. (2019)~\cite{alvarez2019note} proposed transforming the STSP into a standard TSP by computing the metric closure over the required nodes, where each edge represents the shortest-path distance in the original graph.